julianpeeters/avrohugger/README.md

 2) For the `SpecificRecord` format, generated case class fields must be mutable (`var`) in order to be compatible with the SpecificRecord API. _Note:_
-If your framework allows 'GenericRecord', [avro4s](https://github.com/sksamuel/avro4s) provides a type class that converts to and from immutable case classes cleanly
+If your framework allows `GenericRecord`, [avro4s](https://github.com/sksamuel/avro4s) provides a type class that converts to and from immutable case classes cleanly
 (though seems to fail on maps and case object enums as of v1.4.3).

 3) When the input is a case class definition string, import statements are